SpaceApi-archive/endpoint-scripts/README.md

 > _Note: if you need to update an array of sensors this must be done in the same request since the order matters.
 This means that at the moment it's impossible to update the first temperature sensor by one microcontroller and the second by another.
 However different sensor arrays can be updated independently so in this case the `state/open` and `sensors/temperature` sensors could be updated in a separate request.
 An array is anything between the brackets `[]` so if you also had `sensors/barometer` you could update this in a separate request as well._

-After urlencoding the json you make a POST request to the URL schema as shown below.
+After urlencoding the json you make a GET request to the URL schema as shown below.

 ```
 http://spaceapi.your-space.com/sensors/set/?&key=<api_key>&sensors=<urlencoded_json>